xlqian/kirin/documentation/internal_format.md

 status | Enum, Required | Processing status of the received data (Possible values are `OK`, `KO` or `pending`) error | String, Optionnal | Description of the error (if any) raw_data | String, Optionnal | Content of the received raw data contributor | String, Optionnal | Identifier of the realtime connector.
-It must be known by Kraken. trip_updates | List | List of `TripUpdate` provided by this bloc of data
+It must be known by Kraken (internal component of (navitia)[https://github.com/CanalTP/navitia]. trip_updates | List | List of `TripUpdate` provided by this bloc of data

 **Connector field possible values**